Augustin Nicolas Gilbert

-He received his doctorate from the University of Paris and became an interne at the Hôtel-Dieu de Paris.
+He received his doctorate from the University of Paris and became an intern at the Hôtel-Dieu de Paris.
 Later he was a professor of therapeutics (1902) and clinical medicine (1905) at Hôtel-Dieu.
 In 1907 he became a member of the Académie de Médecine.

 He published many articles and books on a wide array of medical subjects.
 With Jean Alfred Fournier (1832-1914) he published Bibliothèque rouge de l'étudiant en médecine, and with Paul Brouardel (1837-1906) and others, he published the multi-volume Traité de médecine et de Thérapeutique.
 With neurologist Maurice Villaret (1877–1946), he conducted extensive research of portal hypertension.

 Gilbert described a hereditary cause of increased bilirubin; today this disorder is known as Gilbert's syndrome and is believed to be caused by a deficiency of the enzyme glucuronosyltransferase.